-On one particular downhill, we hit a sand pit.
-The bike began to slide and the front tire hit a jutting rock.
-This is where the bike turned and spewed us onto the ground.
-Thankfully we were going slow and didn’t slide too far for a major injury.
-I felt fine and Trin said he was fine but I saw a lot of blood on his leg.
+On one particular downhill, we hit a sandpit.
+The bike began to slide and the front tire hit a rock.
+The bike jackknifed and spewed us onto the ground.
+Thankfully we were going slow enough to avoid major injury.
+I stood and then ran over to Trin.
+He assured me that he was fine but I saw a lot of blood on his leg.

 San Domingo is said to be the best beach on the island.
 We went for a swim.
 Trin hoped to get more of the dirt out of his wounds.
 It was shallow for quite a ways and the waves were calm.
 It made for a nice swim on a decent beach.

 Halfway around the second volcano, we were following Alvaro and Perrine on a rough downhill when they hit a rock and we helplessly watched as their bike toppled over.
 We stopped and I rushed down the hill to try to help.
 Alvaro had a large wound on his ankle and Perrine banged up her knee.
 We offered them some of our newly acquired iodine.